|

 frequency pairs are to be utilized for repeater coordinations.
 All offsets will

-operations, the following channels will be protected from coordinated
+For packet operations, the following channels will

-420 MHz Band The following
+222 MHz Band

 The following